wiwa/bloop/docusaurus/docs/what-is-bloop.md

 editor are slow to respond, our productivity drops.

-Bloop lays stress on optimizing local development workflows to make the Scala developer feedback cycle as short as possible, encouraging better communication with clients and minimizing the amount of work run in every operation.
+Bloop lays stress on optimizing local development workflows to make the Scala developer feedback cycle as short as possible.
+It achieves this by optimizing compilations based on the user actions and minimizing the amount of work run in every operation.

 [scalacenter]: https://scala.epfl.ch